This post was most recently updated on March 15, 2022

 Have you ever tried Googling yourself or your business?
 What are some of the first things you find?

 These all get factored into your online reputation.
 To understand this better, let’s take a look at how search engines like Google work.

 When negative links are the first thing someone sees when they Google your name or businesses, it lowers that person’s ability to trust you based on that first impression.
 On the other hand, review sites and other outlets with positive reviews and happy content build trust and turn happy customers into brand ambassadors.

 Online Privacy Management

 Internet Privacy Management means keeping your name and information private on the internet.
 Online privacy management includes the removal of unwanted links, blogs, and images from your personal or business search results, permanently keeping your personal information off of people’s search sites and the rest of the Internet while also protecting your online reputation and privacy.

 How Does Reputation Management Work?

-The purpose of reputation management is to display your personal or business brand in the best possible light online.
+The purpose of online reputation management is to display your personal or business brand in the best possible light across the web.
 In regards to your reputation, what can be controlled with reputation management?
 There are certain methods that can help you control what others see about you or your business online.